French food for kids you can make at home for a French-inspired meal. Child-friendly French specialties the whole family will love.

 French food is world-famous.

-Picture yourself on a delightful vacation in France and chances are the picture contains some food.
+Picture yourself on a delightful family vacation in France and chances are the picture contains some food.
 What is your waiter serving you: Oysters?
 Escargots?
 A board of cheese, to be washed down by a local label of red?

 France is a treasure trove of culinary delights but how about french food for kids?